nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 directly change the contents, *e.g a member's name*, in the data file, which will be reflected in SportsPA.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If changes made to the data file makes its format invalid, SportsPA will discard all data and start with an empty data file at the next run.
+If changes made to the data file makes its format invalid, SportsPA will start with an empty data file at the next run.
 </div>

 [Back to Table of Contents](#table-of-contents)